Algorithms for Nonlinear Mixed-Integer Location Estimation: The Generalized Schnorr-Euchner Search Algorithm

-In integer least squares problems, lattice basis reduction techniques like the LLL algorithm are often used to improve the efficiency of the Schnorr-Euchner search.
-More specifically, these algorithms replace the upper triangular $R$ into $RG$, which is still upper triangular and where $G$ is unimodular.
-Therefore, for any integer vector $n$ we have $Rn=RGG^{-1}n=(RG)(G^{-1}n)$, where $G^{-1}n$ is also an integer vector.
-Therefore, we can carry out the search on $RG$ and then transform its minimizer $G^{-1}n$ back into the minimizer $n$ associated with $R$.
+The Scnorr-Euchner search explores a smaller finite subtree of the infinite abstract tree when diagonal elements of $R$ near the bottom right corner have large absolute values.
+When the parameters are integer-valued, applying the LLL algorithm or its variants to $R$ often increases the absolute values of diagonal elements near the bottom-right, making the subsequent search more efficient.
+LLL and its variants apply a sequence of unimodular column operations to $R$ in a way that preserves the upper-triangular structure.
+Unimodular transformations transforms integer vectors to integer vectors, so the search can be applied to the transformed $RG$, and the minimizing integer vector $G^{-1}\hat{s}$ can be transformed back to an integer minimizer $\hat{s}=GG^{-1}\hat{s}$ of~(\ref{eq:square-upper-discrete-ls}).

-We apply the Schnorr-Euchner search to sets of shifted squares, so we need $G$ to preserve this property.
-Unimodular matrices do not necessarily preserve this property.
+In the single-epoch case, we apply the Schnorr-Euchner search to sets of shifted squares, so we need $G$ to preserve this property.
+Unimodular matrices do not necessarily preserve it.
 Therefore, we utilize a more restricted class of matrices, namely permutation matrices.

-The aim of the transformation of $R$ is to populate the diagonal of $RG$ with large entries near the bottom, which translate unit increments in the corresponding integer to large increments in the sum of squares.
-This causes more rapid pruning the Schnorr-Euchner search.
+We explore two strategies for generating the permutation.
+Neither of them is new.
+The simpler strategy incorporates greedy column pivoting into the $QR$ factorization that produces $R$, aiming to populate the diagonal of $RG$ with large entries near the bottom.

-To achieve a similar effect, we incorporate column pivoting into the $QR$ factorization that produces $R$.
 The pivoting selects the column with the smallest norm to be eliminated next.
 This is the exact opposite of the policy of column pivoting in numerical libraries, which has a different aim, to identify rank deficiency.

+We also explore a more sophisticated strategy called V-BLAST~\parencite{doi:10.1109/TIT.2003.817444,doi:10.1016/j.apnum.2007.01.008}.
+Initially, algorithms to produce this permutation were asymptotically about as expensive as LLL~\parencite{doi:10.1109/TIT.2003.817444}, but variants that are asymptotically as efficient as the standard $QR$ factorization have been developed~\parencite{doi:10.1016/j.apnum.2007.01.008}.
+The idea behind these algorithms is to greedily select columns from last to first, always selecting next the column that maximizes the next diagonal value in $RG$.

-We report below on the efficacy of this optimization.
+We report below on the efficacy of these optimizations.